David H. Trinklein

 Avoid hauling in new layers of soil without mixing them into existing soil.
 Distinct layers of soil create barriers through which water will not readily penetrate and roots will not easily grow.

 To double dig before establishing a raised bed, remove all the soil from the bed one spade's depth.
 Dig the next layer down, leaving the soil in place.
 Return the topsoil to the bed, and thoroughly mix the layers.
 Double digging permits deeper rooting by plants growing in the bed.

 Maintenance of raised beds

 Soil in raised beds warms faster and dries out more quickly than soil at ground level.
 In spring and fall, these traits are desirable.
-But through the heat of summer, soil temperatures are higher and drying in raised beds is faster than in surrounding soil.
+They are less desirable during the heat of summer.

-For vegetable gardens at the end of the growing season plant residue can be tilled into the soil, adding organic matter.
-Additional compost may be added before successive plantings.
+At the end of the growing season, plant residue in a vegetable garden can be tilled into the soil, adding organic matter.
+Additional compost may be added before the next planting.
 Over time, the soil may become improved enough so little additional tillage will be necessary.